If you cite multiple chapters or works from the same book, include a separate Works Cited entry for each chapter.

 Some variables have fixed levels.
 For example, gender and ethnicity are always nominal level data because they cannot be ranked.

 However, for other variables, you can choose the level of measurement.
-For example, income is a variable that can be recorded on an ordinal or ratio scale.
-At an ordinal level, you could create 5 income groupings and code the incomes that fall within them from 1–5.
-At a ratio level, you would record exact numbers for income.
+For example, income is a variable that can be recorded on an ordinal or a ratio scale:

 If you have a choice, the ratio level is always preferable because you can analyze data in more ways.
 The higher the level of measurement, the more precise your data is.